Kenneth I. Juster

 From 1981 to 1989 and 1993 to 2001, Juster practiced law at the firm Arnold & Porter, where he became a senior partner.
 His work involved international arbitration and litigation, corporate counseling, regulatory matters, and international trade and transactions.

-Juster is a member of the board of governors of the East-West Center and the board of directors of the American Ditchley Foundation.
+Juster is a member of the board of directors of the American Ditchley Foundation.
 He has previously served as the chairman of the advisory board of Harvard University’s Weatherhead Center for International Affairs, the chairman of Freedom House, the vice chairman of The Asia Foundation, and a member of the Trilateral Commission.

 Juster holds a law degree from the Harvard Law School, a master’s in public policy from the Harvard Kennedy School of Government, and a bachelor of arts degree in government from Harvard College.